 Unless fabric has a special coating like Nanotex, it will absorb liquids and stain.
-And, even if you do have the special coating, it wears off over time.
+And, even if you do have this special coating, it can wear off over time.

 Once a liquid has absorbed into the fibers, it is extremely difficult, if not impossible to get out.
 So, if you have a lab where you are using liquids, biological stains, or acids, fabric is not a good option.

 Because vinyl by its nature is more resistant to fluids, it doesn’t absorb liquids and stains like fabric does.